dave18/MiSTER-SuperJacob/README.md

 This is a port of a computer I designed while learning to program FPGAs.
 Apologies for the state of the code, this was a learning experiment and started off with me just wanted to generate a VGA output.
 Then I started playing and adding bits until it developed into a working and usable computer.
 Because of this, there is no consistency to the code or the general structure as I was learning new ways of doing things all the time.

-Most things have ported across ok, however the main issue I have is that I cannot get the SDRAM interface working so I'm limited to 256k of memory (using internal RAM) whereas the original used 512K.
-There is also a small bug with the SD Card interface, sometimes it fails to initialise after a reset, but another reset usually fixes it.
+Most things have ported across ok, however there is a small bug with the SD Card interface, sometimes it fails to initialise after a reset, but another reset usually fixes it.
 This doesn't happen on real hardware so I'm not sure what is causing it.

 The original core is based on a CMOD-A7 FPGA board which uses an Artix-7 15T.